pexus/PerfLog/README.md

 Pexus PerfLog Customization Services
 ------------------------------------

-Pexus LLC also offers integration and customization consulting services for integrating Pexus PerfLog SE for IBM WebSphere and other standard J2EE environment and customer applications.
+Pexus LLC also offers integration and customization consulting services in integrating Pexus PerfLog SE for IBM WebSphere and other standard J2EE environment and customer applications.

 Building Pexus PerfLog Community Edition
 ----------------------------------------

-The dependency list for building PerfLog and PerfLogAppLogger jars are given below to help you in planning your build scripts if you choose to extend, customize and build PerfLog and PerfLogAppLogger sources yourself.
+The dependency jar list for PerfLog and PerfLogAppLogger jars are given below if you choose to extend, customize and build PerfLog and PerfLogAppLogger from sources.

 	PerfLog:
 		ojdbc6.jar (Oracle JDBC driver jar)